Drug Interactions: What You Need to Know

 Types of Drug Interactions TOP

-These occur when one drug interferes with another drug, affecting how one or both act in the body.
+These occur when one drug interferes with another drug, affecting how one or both act in or are eliminated from the body.
 These interactions can occur between prescription drugs, over-the-counter drugs, and even herbal or other dietary supplements, including vitamins.
 For example, vitamin E and aspirin both act to thin the blood.
 Taking these together could cause excessive bleeding.
 And combining antidepressants with the pain medication tramadol could cause seizures.

 It is particularly important to remember that herbal products, which many people regard as natural alternatives to drugs, still behave like drugs in the body.
-For example, the herb called St. John’s wort can reduce blood levels when taken with certain medications.
+For example, the herb called St. John’s wort can reduce blood levels of certain medications.
 Furthermore, if a person is already taking St. John’s wort along with another drug, stopping the herb may cause drug levels to rise, potentially leading to dangerous complications.

 Drug-food/beverage interactions occur when a prescription or over-the-counter medication interacts with food or beverages.
-For example, taking the antibiotic tetracycline with a glass of milk can lessen the absorption of the antibiotic in the body and make it less effective .
-Grapefruit juice can block enzymes that metabolize numerous drugs, including some blood pressure-lowering drugs, antihistamines, and the drug cyclosporine, thereby increasing blood levels of these drugs.
+For example, taking the antibiotic tetracycline with a glass of milk can lessen the absorption of the antibiotic in the body and make it less effective.
+Grapefruit juice can block enzymes that metabolize numerous drugs, including some blood pressure-lowering drugs, anti-depressants, antihistamines, and the drug cyclosporine, thereby increasing blood levels of these drugs.
 Toxicity could result.

 Drug-Condition Interactions TOP